DimKaisaris/-A-B-Testing-Email-Campaign-/README.md

 A/B Test Setup
 We designed two email variations (A & B) targeting sports fans and bettors:

 Email A: Focuses on expert insights, match predictions, and betting strategies.
 Email B: Highlights AI-powered accuracy and financial benefits of smart betting.
 Both emails were sent to different random groups of recipients.

+Email A – “Win More Bets with Expert Football Predictions!”
+Subject: Get Ahead of the Game!
+Hey [Mr Procter],
+Want to win more bets and stay ahead of the competition?
+Our football forecasting subscription gives you expert insights, real-time predictions, and the edge you need to cash in on every match!
+What You Get:
+•	Accurate match predictions
+•	Betting tips from pros
+•	Exclusive insights on teams & stats

+Don’t guess.
+Predict smarter.
+Win bigger.
+Join now and get your first week FREE!
+[Subscribe Now]
+Let’s make every match a winning one!
+Cheers,
+Adam Smith
+‘Rage Against The Machine’